jvvyas/UFOs/README.md

 UFO sightings using HTML, CSS, JavaScript and Bootstrap.

 ## Project Analysis
 A UFO enthusiast Dana like to provide a more in-depth analysis  of UFO sightings by allowing her users to filter for multiple criteria at the same time while using her website.
-Her tables are working well but she still intends to make it more dynamicand on multiple criteria such as the event date, city, state, country and shape.
+Her tables are working well but she still intends to make it more dynamic and on multiple criteria such as the event date, city, state, country and shape.

 ## Resources
 - Software/Libraries & Applictions: HTML/CSS, JavaScript, Python, BootStrap with VS Code